 A student, parent, guardian, employee, individual, or organization may file a written complaint alleging discrimination, harassment, intimidation, and/or bullying on the basis of a protected characteristic under ICOE’s Uniform Complaint Procedure by sending a complaint to ICOE’s Title IX Coordinator.

 Title IX Coordinator

-The following is responsible for receiving and investigating student complaints and ensuring our compliance:
+The following is responsible for receiving and investigating student and staff complaints and ensuring our compliance: